kata198/ProcessMappingScanner/README.rst

 				@param searchPortion <str> - A mapping for which to search, example: libc or python or libz.so.1.
 Give empty string to return all mappings.

-				@param isExactMatch <bool> - If match should be exact, otherwise a partial match is performed.
+				@param isExactMatch <bool> Default False - If match should be exact, otherwise a partial match is performed.

+				@param ignoreCase <bool> Default False - If True, search will be performed case-insensitively

 			@return - <dict> - A dictionary of pid -> mappingResults for each pid that matched the search pattern.
 For format of "mappingResults", @see scanProcessForMapping